h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

 :::tip

-If you are using local kind or minikube cluster and default domain name, or if you are using hosted cloud cluster and have your own domain, please skip this step.
+You can skip this step except for the case that you are using hosted cloud cluster without a domain.

 :::